Dissipative dynamics in a quantum bistable system: Crossover from weak to strong damping: Dynamical regimes, approximation schemes, and physical realizations

-To determine the domain of validity of the Bloch-Redfield approach we compare the dephasing coefficient $\mathcal{L}_{12,12}$ with the frequency $\omega_{21}\equiv\Omega_{2}=\omega_{2}-\omega_{1}$ imposing $\mathcal{L}_{12,12}\leq\omega_{21}$.
+To determine the domain of validity of the Bloch-Redfield approach we compare the dephasing coefficient $\mathcal{L}_{12,12}$ with $\omega_{21}\equiv\Omega_{2}=\omega_{2}-\omega_{1}$ and require that $\mathcal{L}_{12,12}\leq\omega_{21}$.
 The result is the shaded area on the left part of the phase diagram.
-However, the extension of this validity domain may be overestimated, having neglected the frequency shifts in the evaluation of the Bloch-Redifield tensor (see.
-Eq.~\ref{principal-value}).
-The weak coupling approximation fails near the boundary between ($a$) and ($b$) where the long time oscillations of $P_{L}$ turn into incoherent relaxation. \\ Region ($b$) of the diagram, characterized by stronger damping and/or higher temperature, is outside the validity domain of the Bloch-Redfield approach.
-Nevertheless we can use the weak coupling estimates for the asymptotic values of the populations on the basis of the following argument.
-Whenever the relaxation to the equilibrium occurs, the asymptotic values of the left- and right-well populations are $P_{L}(\infty)=P_{R}(\infty)=1/2$, due to the symmetry of the system.
-This means that we can obtain the single populations $\rho_{ii}(\infty)$, focusing on the intra-well biased TLSs $\{|Q_1\rangle,|Q_2\rangle\}$ and $\{|Q_3\rangle,|Q_4\rangle\}$.
-They are characterized by effective tunneling elements $|\Delta_{12}|\simeq 0.35\omega_0$ and effective biases $|\epsilon_{12}|\simeq 0.40\omega_0$.
-For these intra-well TLSs the effective damping $K_{12/34}$ is still weak and we can use the expressions given by the WCA~\cite{Weiss2012} for the asymptotic populations of the intra-well TLSs states
+However, the extent of this validity domain may be overestimated, having neglected the frequency shifts in the evaluation of the Bloch-Redfield tensor (see.
+Eq.~(\ref{principal-value})).
+The weak-coupling approximation fails near the boundary between $A$ and $B$ where the low-frequency oscillations turn into incoherent relaxation. \\ Region $B$ of the diagram, characterized by stronger coupling and/or higher temperature, is outside the validity domain of the Bloch-Redfield approach.
+Nevertheless, we can use the weak coupling estimates for the asymptotic values of the populations on the basis of the following argument.
+Due to the symmetry of the system, the asymptotic values of the left- and right-well population are $P_{L}(\infty)=P_{R}(\infty)=1/2$, where $P_{L( R )}=\rho_{11(33)}+\rho_{22(44)}$.
+As a consequence the individual populations $\rho_{ii}(\infty)$ at equilibrium can be given focusing on the intrawell effective TLSs $\{|Q_1\rangle,|Q_2\rangle\}$ and $\{|Q_3\rangle,|Q_4\rangle\}$.
+These two-level systems are characterized by effective tunneling element $|\Delta_{12}|=|\Delta_{34}|\simeq 0.35~\omega_0$, effective bias $|\epsilon_{12}|=|\epsilon_{34}|\simeq 0.40~\omega_0$, and small distance between the states $|q_{12}|=|q_{34}|\simeq1.69~\sqrt{\hbar/(M\omega_{0})}$.
+Therefore, because of Eq.~(\ref{kondo}), the effective couplings $K^{(1,2)}=K^{(3,4)}$ are weak and we can use the following weak coupling expressions~\cite{Weiss2012} for the asymptotic populations